ericvpineda/rke-construction/notes.md

 - delete route did not delete images from cloudinary
     - solution: delete function needed entire publicurl/path from image
         - ex: image in folder = <folder>/<public_url>
+- moving from another link to admin link does not load css correctly on admin page
+    - solution: removed flowbite styling package

 Questions:
 - how to best error handle in middleware